Federal Parliamentary Assembly

 Created with the adoption of the Ethiopian Constitution of 1995, the Parliament replaced the National Shengo as the legislative branch of the Ethiopian government.

 History

 Under the 1931 constitution

-Imperial Parliament of Ethiopia was first convened by Emperor Haile Selassie in 1931, although it was largely an advisory and feudal body, and was consolidated under the 1931 constitution.
+The Imperial Parliament of Ethiopia was first convened by Emperor Haile Selassie in 1931, although it was largely an advisory and feudal body, and was consolidated under the 1931 constitution.
 The bi-cameral, equal-numbered parliament consisted of the upper Senate (composed largely of nobility, the aristocracy, ministers, Distinguished Veterans and military commanders) and the lower Chamber of Deputies (constituting members chosen by the Emperor, the nobility and the aristocrats).

 It was interrupted by the Italian invasion in 1936, and did not meet again until after 1941.
 By 1955, elders in the districts largely elected the landed aristocrats to the Senate.

 Under the 1955 constitution

 The 1955 constitution introduced new arrangements to the parliament, including the election of members to the Chamber of Deputies as well as the growth of the lower house to 250 members as opposed to the 125 members of the Senate by 1974.
 However, deputies largely consisted of feudal lords, rich merchants and high-level members of the civil service.
 Real power remained in the hands of the Emperor.
 The parliament would meet in five sessions from 1955 to 1974.